dgcamblor/UMIvar/Doctorado/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy.md

 %%TODO
 - [ ] Study the nature of these studies.
 Use several headings as needed
 %%

+- Circulating Tumor DNA As A MRD Assessment And Recurrence Risk In Patients Undergoing Curative Intent Resection With Or Without Adjuvant Chemotherapy In Colorectal Cancer: A Meta-analysis [@chidharlaCirculatingTumorDNA2022].
+	- Meta-analysis of studies detecting ctDNA as a proxy for MRD in Stage I-IV CRC patients after curative-intent surgery.
+	- They perform a subgroup analysis for tumor-informed vs. tumor-agnostic studies, favoring the former over the later.

 - Comparison of tumor-informed and tumor-naïve sequencing assays for ctDNA detection in breast cancer [@santonjaComparisonTumorinformedTumornaive2023].